BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 select predefined brush, and then the “import” button to call up the file dialog.

-Sharing via ZIP(old fashioned)
+Sharing via ZIP(old-fashioned)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sharing via ZIP should be replaced with resource bundles, but older
-brush packs are strored in zip files.
+brush packs are stored in zip files.

 Using a ZIP with the relevant files.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Go to to open the resource folder.
+Go to :menuselection:`Settings --> Manage Resources --> Open Resource Folder` to open the resource folder.
 #.
 Then, open up the zip file.
 #.
 Copy the brushes, paintoppresets and patterns folders from the zip
    file to the resource folder.
 You should get a prompt to merge the